ad2ien/ad2ien.github.io/content/it-xp/2017-07-01-Air-France.md

 ### LoaderBoard Projet

 Loaders are windows 7 PC laptops used to update documents and tools of embedded EFBs.
-Loaderboard is a Electron / Angular 4 PC application to manage a fleet of loaders.
+Loaderboard is a Electron / Angular.
+PC application to manage a fleet of loaders.

 ### ACARSWEB Projet